marykka/marykka.github.io/index.markdown

 layout: home
 ---

 Hi, I am Mariia Tikhomirova, Berlin-based UX writer.

-I help business to communicate with users — through text.
+I help business to communicate with users through text.
 With expertise in pscychology create for human-oriented interfaces copy that works.

+Looking forward for a new projects in Berlin.
+Welcome to contact me via [LinkedIn](https://www.linkedin.com/in/mariiatikhomirova/).